nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-enhanced-readabilities/index.md

 ### Configure in VitePress

-Since VitePress doesn't provide more functionality for the default theme to expand the theme configuration, it is not friendly to the type checking and maintenance of the configuration if we directly modify the VitePress configuration file to provide configuration for the plugin.
+Since VitePress doesn't provide more functionality for the default theme to extend the default theme configuration, it is not friendly to the type checking and maintenance of the configuration if we directly modify the major VitePress configuration object to provide options for the plugin.

 Therefore we offer a way with [Vue's dependency injection](https://vuejs.org/api/composition-api-dependency-injection.html#injection) to provide options and configuration for the plugin: